 The good news for bus passengers, but not for the pedestrians and other motorists involved in bus crashes, is that the majority of victims in those fatal bus crashes (246 of 295, or more than 83 percent) were outside a bus and not passengers on one.
 Even when an occupant of a bus is a victim, it’s more likely to be a bus driver than a passenger.

 School bus crashes are infrequent events, although they still happen.
 Historically, they account for less than 0.5 percent of all crashes and an even smaller portion of all traffic fatalities.
 It’s still not difficult to find examples, though, and we’ve seen a few recently that not only involved buses but affected other school sports teams.

 A bus crash in Missouri in September claimed the life of a middle school running coach, while in October three people on a bus carrying a high school football team were injured when another vehicle crossed the median.
 (The driver of the other vehicle died in that collision.)
 The players from Newport Beach were fortunate that the end result of their crash was not so bad, although more vehicles were involved.

 Orange County Bus Accident Lawyer

-When you’ve been the victim in a motor vehicle accident of any kind, including a bus crash, call on the experienced team at Kohan & Bablove, LLP.
+When you’ve been the victim in a motor vehicle accident of any kind, including a bus crash, call on the experienced team at Kohan & Bablove, Injury Attorneys.
 We understand all the potential complications in this kind of case and have helped many clients settle their cases with those who caused them harm.